 If you’re looking for a more liquid investment, REITs are probably the best fit for you.

-And if you don’t qualify as an accredited investor, but you see the value in the syndication model, you can start with generic crowdfunding and move into syndication once you meet the accredited investor requirements.
+And if you don’t qualify as an accredited investor, but you see the value in the syndication model, you can start with generic crowdfunding.
+Then, you can move into syndication once you meet the accredited investor requirements.

 You’ve reviewed the pros and cons of crowdfunding as a property investment tool, and you’re ready to take action.
 As an accredited investor, you can start the simple process of investing in a syndicate today.